david47k/boxbopper/README.md

 Type \` (followed by Enter) to reset the level.
 Type `Q` (followed by Enter) to quit.

-# boxbopper-wasm-app
+# boxbopperweb (game for web)

 ### Building
 The web game requires node.js and webpack to build.

-Use `npm run build` in the `www` directory to build the web game.
+Use `npm run build` in the `boxbopperweb` directory to build the web game.

 Use `npm run start` to run the game locally, which can then be accessed from your web browser (typically http://localhost:8080/).

 ### Usage

-Use arrow keys (or WASD) to move around.
+Use arrow keys to move around.
 You can also move (in straight lines only) with the mouse.

 Press `R` to reset, `N` for next level, `P` for previous level, or click the appropriate buttons.

 # boxboppertool

+The tool can create and solve levels.
+It is multithreaded, and uses an exhaustive search.
+It is quite fast at solving levels, provided the level is within limits.
+If the level is not within limits, it'll probably fail.

+Limits are:
+- Width and height must both be <= 127
+- Width TIMES height must be <= 256
+- Number of boxes must be < 24
+- Number of boxes should be < 12 to increase chance of success
+- Number of moves required to finish level must be < 256
+- The amount of free memory on your PC

 ### Building
 Use `cargo build --release` in the `boxboppertool` directory to build the (console) tool.